As automotive technology has advanced, safety systems have also been improved and expanded to provide a better user

-You can experience a lot of strange symptoms when one of your ABS rings starts to dysfunction.
+You can experience a lot of strange symptoms when one of the ABS rings starts to dysfunction.
 Here is a more detailed list of the signs of a bad or failing ABS reluctor ring to look for:

 The most obvious indication of a problem with the ABS system is that the ABS Light appears on your car’s dashboard.
 The ABS light could also be called a check engine light in some cars that do not have a separate indicator light for the ABS frame.